Sycamore Gap Tree

 The National Trust is an independent conservation charity founded in 1895 by three people: Octavia Hill, Sir Robert Hunter and Hardwicke Rawnsley, who saw the importance of the nation’s heritage and open spaces and wanted to preserve them for everyone to enjoy.

 Our beloved Cherry Tree has unfortunately come to the end of its life and needs removing.
-We have decided that our Tree of Hope will make a fantastic replacement, a symbol of growth and renewal.
+We decided that our Tree of Hope will make a fantastic replacement, a symbol of growth and renewal.
 After these few challenging years, this brings a fresh perspective, inspiring hope for the future.
 This sapling will grow and thrive alongside our community.

-The photo on the left shows highlights the Cherry Trees current damage.
+The photo on the left shows highlights the Cherry Trees damage.
 The hollowed-out section reveals trunk decay, which compromises the tree’s stability and increases the risk of it breaking or falling.

 The Tree of Hope holds deep significance for The Leeds Society for Deaf and Blind People, its a connection to our past and a beacon of hope for the future.
 Planted in our grounds, it will provide a safe and welcoming space for everyone to visit and enjoy for years to come.